clhenrick/portfolio/pages/contact.md

 ---
 layout: page
 title: "Contact"
-meta_title: "Contact form"
+meta_description: "Contact Chris Henrick"
 subheadline: ""
 teaser: "Want to get in touch with me?
-Use the contact form below."
+Please use the contact form below."
 permalink: "/contact/"
 header: no
 ---